Special Operations Warrior Foundation: History

 As SOWF matured, grew, and became better resourced, the programs and services it provided its constituents evolved as well.
 From its inception as the COL “Bull” Simons Memorial Scholarship fund, SOWF included the children of Special Operations Warriors fallen in combat.
 In 1996, after merging with the Families Action Liaison Group (FLAG) and the Spectre Association in 1995, SOWF expanded program eligibility to include the children of SOF Warriors fallen in training.
 Eligibility expanded again in 2013 with the children of all SOF Line of Duty deaths included.
 Most recently, program eligibility expanded in 2020 to include the children of all Medal of Honor recipients.

 With college tuition and associated expenses at the core of SOWF’s programs from 1980 onward, programs evolved over time, as well.
 2006 marked the beginning of SOWF’s support of SOF Warriors wounded in combat, with a $2000 stipend of immediate financial assistance.
-That stipend increased to up to $3000 per incident in 2012, and again increased to up to $5000 in 2016.
-In 2018, the immediate financial assistance program expanded to include those severely injured in training, and again expanded to include severely ill SOF personnel in 2020.
+That stipend increased to up to $3000 per incident in 2012 and again increased to up to $5000 in 2016.
+As of April 2024, the stipend sits at $6000.
+In 2018, the immediate financial assistance program expanded to include those severely injured in training and again expanded to include severely ill SOF personnel in 2020.

 Under the guidance of the Board of Directors, education programs also evolved over time to more holistically support what became SOWF’s top priority in its Strategic Plan, developed in 2018: Student Success.
 In 2014, SOWF began funding unlimited tutoring for students in grades K-12.
 Preschool grants of up to $5000 for students 3-5 years old began in 2017.
 These preschool grants expanded from students aged 3-5 to students aged 2-5 in 2019, and the grants increased to up to $8000 per student, per year in 2020.
 The SOWF staff developed and implemented its inaugural Educational Planning and Information Conference in 2015, to help high school students plan for and apply for attending the college of their choice.
 In 2019, SOWF formalized its support of students with learning disabilities, and designated a certified counselor to work with those families on their unique needs.
 Mentoring and Internship programs began in 2017, with SOWF hiring an additional counselor to develop those programs in 2019.
 In 2021, the foundation held its inaugural Strong Finish Optimization conference to assist college students and recent college graduates in the transition from college to career.
-Most recently, in 2021, the board of directors approved private school tuition assistance grants of up to $5000 per K-12 student, per year.
+Most recently, in 2021, the board of directors approved private school tuition assistance grants of up to $5000 per K–12 student, per year.
 In its commitment to its number one priority, Student Success, SOWF continues to enhance educational opportunities, from cradle to career.

 Financial requirements

-As of 1 January 2022, over 950 children are eligible for Special Operations Warrior Foundation's educational programs.
-In 2018, an actuarial, produced by a third party, determined that the estimated financial need to meet the foundation's obligations to the families it serves was approximately $300 million.
+As of 11 June 2025, 1,194 children are eligible for the Special Operations Warrior Foundation's educational programs.
+In 2023, an actuarial, produced by a third party, determined that the estimated financial need to meet the foundation's obligations to the families it serves was approximately $400 million.